 We have incurred substantial losses since inception, due to investments in research and development, manufacturing and potential commercialization activities and we expect to continue to incur substantial losses over the next several years.
 Historically, we have funded our business operations through various sources, including public and private securities offerings, draw downs under our Committed Equity Financing Facilities (CEFFs), capital equipment and debt facilities, and strategic alliances.
-We expect to continue to fund our business operations through a combination of these sources, as well as sales revenue from our product candidates, beginning with Surfaxin for the prevention of RDS in premature infants and Afectair, if approved.
+We expect to continue to fund our business operations through a combination of some or all of these sources.
+We also believe that anticipated revenue from the commercial introduction of Surfaxin, if approved, and/or Afectair could serve as a potential non-dilutive source of funds to support our research and development activities in the future.